wking-io/Fluture/README.md

 //> "Hello world!"
 ```

+#### `reject :: a -> Future a _`

+Creates a Future which immediately rejects with the given value.
+Just like `of`
+but for the rejection branch.

 #### `after :: Number -> b -> Future a b`

-A constructor that creates a Future containing the given value after n milliseconds.
+Creates a Future which resolves with the given value after n milliseconds.

 ```js
 const eventualThing = Future.after(500, 'world');